iesahin/xvc/book/src/arch/cache.md

 The cache is where Xvc copies the files it tracks.

-It's located under `.xvc` directory.
+It's located under the `.xvc` directory.

-Instead of the file tree that's normally used to _address_ files, it uses _content digest_ of files to organize them.
+Instead of the file tree that's normally used to _address_ files, it uses the _content digest_ of files to organize them.

 In a standard file hierarchy, we have files in paths like `/home/iesahin/Photos/my-photo.png`.
 Xvc doesn't use such a tree in its cache.